Summary: In this tutorial, we will learn what *args and **kwargs are in Python and why we should use them in our programs.

 def add(a, b): return a+b def add(a, b, c, d, e, f): return a+b+c+d+e+f print(add(5,6)) #output 11 print(add(5, 6, 1, 5, 2, 2)) #output 21

-One way to resolve this is to use a list as single parameter to accept multiple integers like the following:
+One way we can resolve this is by using a list as parameter to accept multiple integers like the following:

 def add(lst): return sum(lst) print(add([5, 6, 1, 5, 2, 2])) #output 21

 Though this solves the problem, it still changes the way we wanted to use the function.

 There is another way using which we can make a function in Python more flexible with arguments, and that is by using *args and **kwargs.

 **kwargs are keywords in Python which when defined as arguments allows a function to accept a varying number of arguments.

 They are useful in cases when we are unsure of the number of arguments for a particular function.